-The Applicant seeks approval of an application for a Minor Partition for the creation of three residential lots.
-The proposal would create three lots of more than 10,000 square feet.
-The overall site plans also show construction over a neighboring property to the east of the development.
+The Applicant seeks approval of an application for a Subdivision to create four residential lots of more than 10,000 square feet.
 This narrative describes the project and how it complies with the relevant sections of the City of West Linn's Community Development Code ("CDC") and the Oregon Revised Statutes ("ORS").